Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Representation

 \subsubsection{Bayesian Representation Learning Overview}

-\\ Bayesian methods in representation learning model uncertainty in both model parameters and learned representations.
-In this survey, we focus on two prominent classes: variational autoencoders (VAEs) \cite{kingma2013auto} and Bayesian neural networks (BNNs) ~\cite{lampinen2001bayesian,titterington2004bayesian}.
+\\ Bayesian representation learning quantifies uncertainty in model parameters and learned representations.
+By treating representations and parameters as probability distributions rather than deterministic point estimates, this paradigm naturally bridges representation learning with uncertainty quantification.
+We focus on variational autoencoders (VAEs) \cite{kingma2013auto} and Bayesian neural networks (BNNs) ~\cite{lampinen2001bayesian,titterington2004bayesian}.